 To see more about what you will learn in this program, visit the Learning Outcomes website!

-A minor in statistics is an excellent complement to majors in a wide range of fields.
-The minor program helps students learn to use statistical methods to summarize information and solve real-world problems.
-Flexible academic plans offer almost all students at NC State access to this valuable minor.
+Statistics is the science of managing and analyzing data, and therefore a minor in statistics is an excellent complement to majors in a wide range of fields.
+The minor program of study teaches students to use statistical methods and software to solve real-world data analysis problems.
+The statistics and analytics tools that form the heart of this program are routinely applied to subjects including business and finance, biomedical science, sports analytics, sociology, education, and engineering.
+A flexible academic plan offers almost all students at NC State access to this valuable minor.

 For more information, see the website for our minor.